 The Henry Group is affiliated with the Department of Chemistry at Colorado State University.
 The focus of the group’s work is to develop microfluidic devices (Lab-on-a-Chip systems) for applications in environmental monitoring and biosensors.
 Current research projects include the development of paper-based and polymer-based microfluidic systems for colorimetric and electrochemical quantification of biologically- and environmentally-relevant analytes.
 Major techniques used in the Henry Group include microfabrication, chromatography, electrochemistry, and electrophoresis.
 Detailed information about current research projects can be found on the Research page.

-Work from the Henry Group will be presented at Pacifichem in December 2015.
+Work from the Henry Group was presented at Pittcon 2016 in March 2016.